justingoncalves34/Cybersecurity_Journey/README.md

 ## Projects

-In addition to my certifications, I have completed several cybersecurity projects that have provided me with practical, hands-on experience in areas such as penetration testing, risk assessments, firewall configurations, and vulnerability management.
-I have also participated in programs with leading organizations such as PwC, Commonwealth Bank, MasterCard, and Datacom, where I applied these skills to real-world scenarios and further enhanced my expertise.

 In this portfolio, you will find several projects that highlight my skills and practical experience.
 Here are two of my most recent projects:

 - **Commonwealth Bank Intro to Cybersecurity Virtual Experience Program (August 2024)**: